albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 ---

-# Solution: Splitting the FatJAR
+# An alternative approach

-- Given that some parts of the FatJAR, the dependencies, change less frequently but take up a lot of space
+- Some parts of the FatJAR, such as the dependencies, change less frequently than others, yet take up a most of the space

-  .conclusion[➤ Solution: Splitting the dependencies from the code by creating a new layer and taking advantage of caching]
+  .conclusion[➤ Solution: Separating the dependencies from the code by creating a new layer and taking advantage of Docker layer caching]

 ---